dffs-code/dffs-code/README.md

 ### Hi, I'm Daniel 👋
 I'm a dedicated Backend Developer, passionate about crafting solutions that solve real-life problems.

-- 🌱 Currently delving into Java Spring Boot, while also honing my skills in NestJs, TypeORM, Prisma, Redis, PostgreSQL, and exploring other cutting-edge technologies.
+- 🌱 Currently delving into C# ASP.NET, while also honing my skills in NestJs, TypeORM, Prisma, Redis, PostgreSQL, and exploring other cutting-edge technologies.

 - 🌍 I recently concluded an academic exchange program in Portugal and am now back, continuing my studies in IT Management at Fatec Franco da Rocha.
 Here, I'm furthering my skills and embracing new perspectives.